andy23512/blog-zh-tw/source/_posts/tangent-s-layout-for-using-bopomofo-chinese-input-method-with-charachorder-one.md

 ### The Name - TanChord 41 Bopomofo (TC41)

-Since I came up with [another Bopomofo layout for Master Forge](/@andy23512/r1tvdWQ1R#2nd-iteration---TanChord-36-Bopomofo-TC36-V1), to easily distinguish them, I named the layout here as `TanChord 41`. `Tan` is the abbreviation of my name, `Tangent`. `Chord` is because it's mainly designed for using Bopomofo input method and Bopomofo chords on CharaChorder One. `41` is because it uses 41 keys[^41_keys].
+Since I came up with {% post_link tangent-s-progress-for-finding-a-bopomofo-solution-on-master-forge another Bopomofo layout for Master Forge %}, to easily distinguish them, I named the layout here as `TanChord 41`. `Tan` is the abbreviation of my name, `Tangent`. `Chord` is because it's mainly designed for using Bopomofo input method and Bopomofo chords on CharaChorder One. `41` is because it uses 41 keys[^41_keys].

 # Side Topics